Actim® Calprotectin

 Perforation

-Activate the test
+Activation of the test

 Slowly invert the tube once and immediately place the tube on the table in an upright position.